Skip to main content Skip to chat

 Kick your bike share game into high gear

-3. Understand what the pass is for: Let's say you've just purchased a short-term pass or membership.
+3. Understand what the pass is for: Let's say you've just purchased a day pass or annual membership.
 This gives you unlimited rides for the duration of the pass as long as each ride is below the specified time limit.
 (This can be 30, 45 or 90 minutes, depending on the pass.)
 When you exceed the time limit, you'll be charged a small fee for every additional minute.
 Note: with e-bikes, there's no grace period.
 You're always paying by the minute.

 4. Fashion tip: Wear a colour that goes well with bright orange.

 5. Plan your journey: Confirm your origin and destination.
-Use your mobile device (see above) to check that there are bikes available nearby and that there are empty slots available at your destination.
+Use the mobile app to check that there are bikes available nearby and that there are empty slots available at your destination.
 This is especially important for e-bikes, where you're paying by the minute — you wouldn't want to have to ride from station to station looking for available slots.

 7. Safety tip: Wear a helmet.
 Orange detailing optional.